 “As consumers of content, we need to understand that compelling original content is valuable, and creating it is expensive.
 It requires somebody with unusual expertise, creative thinking, and the ability to express ideas in a compelling way.
 As business owners, we need to make sure that when we buy original content, it truly is original content, which usually means paying what it costs to create original content.
 This is not just ethical, it’s what the law requires: if you publish infringing content on your website, you are liable for copyright infringement even if you did not know it was infringing.
 Free content is never free.
 As creators of original content, the best thing you can do is what Mark did long ago: register your works with the U.S. Copyright Office.
 Registration gives you a basket of legal rights that you need to effectively protect your works, such as the right to recover your attorneys fees if you have to sue somebody.”

 Dealing with one or two stolen articles is different than dealing with 40 or more articles taken by one company

 We are a very small company, in the scope of things, and paying attorney fees can quickly deplete your working capital.
 When copyright violations affected us on a larger scale, we had to decide whether to dismiss it, or defend what rightfully belongs to us.
 If you chose the latter, you best be prepared for the long haul, both mentally and monetarily.
 You can easily spend thousands of dollars to have content removed from the Internet, and get nothing in return.

-We knew we were right, and both of these companies knew they were wrong.
-We got our attorney involved and both companies fought it tooth and nail.
+We knew we were right, and these companies knew they were wrong.
+We got our attorneys involved and the companies fought it tooth and nail.
 Their tactics were to make us spend so much money defending our work that we would either go broke or simply give up.
 But when you have registered copyrights, and a damn good attorney, the truth will prevail.
-We struggled at times, both physically and monetarily, but we have successfully defended our copyrights.
+We struggled at times, both physically and monetarily, but we have successfully defended our copyrights and our trademarks.